-Ms Harding is a qualified lawyer who has spent over 15 years working in social policy across the government, non-profit and corporate sectors across Australia.
+Catherine Harding is a non-practicing lawyer who has spent over 15 years working in social policy across the government, non-profit and corporate sectors across Australia.

-Ms Harding is driven to find creative and innovative solutions to complex problems, and is experienced in setting organisational strategies to drive the growth and performance of organisations.
+Currently the Chief Operating Officer at Australia for UNHCR, Catherine is driven to find creative and innovative solutions to complex problems, and is experienced in setting organisational strategies to drive the growth and performance of organisations.

-Ms Harding has served as a non-Executive Director of Vicsport since 2018 and of Women’s Health West since 2014.
+Catherine has served as a non-Executive Director of Vicsport since 2018 and previously at GenWest (formerly Women’s Health West).

 Professor Anna Peeters

 Professor Peeters is Director of the Institute for Health Transformation and Professor of Epidemiology and Equity in Public Health at Deakin University.
 She is Past President of the Australian and New Zealand Obesity

-Professor Peeters leads the NHMRC Centre of Research Excellence into Healthy Food Retail (RE-FRESH, 2018–2022) and is the recipient of an NHMRC Investigator Grant (2020-2025).
+Professor Peeters leads the NHMRC Centre of Research Excellence into Healthy Food Retail (RE-FRESH, 2018–2022) and is the recipient of an NHMRC Investigator Grant (2020–25).

 Div Pillay is an experienced and respected diversity and inclusion practitioner, leader and advocate, for over 20 years.
 She is an entrepreneur, leading award-winning consultancy, MindTribes and social enterprise, Culturally Diverse Women.
-Prior to founding MindTribes in 2012, Ms Pillay held senior human resource (HR) leader roles in public and private sectors, working across Australia, Malaysia, India, the Philippines and South Africa (where she was born and raised).
+Prior to founding MindTribes in 2012, Div held senior human resource leader roles in public and private sectors, working across Australia, Malaysia, India, the Philippines and South Africa (where she was born and raised).
 She utilises all of these diverse experiences to take a human centric approach to addressing equity and equality.
 Her work is backed by her education in behavioural psychology, economics and business.
 She holds a Masters in Human Resource Management.

-Ms Pillay is award winning and recognized for her impact, being named as one of the 100 Women of Influence (AFR & Qantas), 2018 and in 2021, she was named as one of two Australians in a Global List of 25 Influential leaders, by the (AACSB), the world’s largest business education alliance.
-Ms Pillay has been a Board Director at STREAT 2018–21 and is
+Div is award winning and recognised for her impact, being named as one of the 100 Women of Influence (AFR & Qantas) 2018.
+In 2021 she was named as one of two Australians in a Global List of 25 Influential leaders by the (AACSB), the world’s largest business education alliance.
+Div has been a Board Director at STREAT 2018–21 and is